Entanglement Verification in Quantum Networks with Tampered Nodes

-\textbf{Cost Analysis} --- \textsf{NA2010} consists of $m$ repetitions of the following operations: \begin{itemize} \item random number generation (twice); \item qubit measurement (twice); \item application of the $H$ gate (never, once or twice); \item classical bit dispatching ($k$ by the Verifier, where $k$ is the size of the identifier that specifies which qubit pair is being checked; $2$ by the Other Party); \item binary variable check ($5$ by the Verifier; $k+1$ by the Other Party). \end{itemize} Only basic single-qubit quantum gates are used.
+\textsf{NA2010} consists of $m$ repetitions of the following operations: \begin{itemize} \item random number generation (twice); \item qubit measurement (twice); \item application of the $H$ gate (never, once or twice); \item classical bit dispatching ($k$ by the Verifier, where $k$ is the size of the identifier that specifies which qubit pair is being checked; $2$ by the Prover); \item binary variable check ($5$ by the Verifier; $k+1$ by the Prover). \end{itemize} Only basic single-qubit quantum gates are used.
 The circuit is specific for \textsf{NA2010}.

 By checking $m=10$ qubit pairs with \textsf{NA2010}, the attacker is caught with probability $p_m = 1 - (7/8)^{10} = 0.73$.
 With $m=20$, the probability is $p_m = 0.93$.
 To get $p_m = 0.99$, it is necessary to check $m=35$ qubits.